 All courses numbered 500 through 799 may be counted for credit toward a graduate degree provided they are approved as an appropriate part of the student's graduate program by the student's graduate advisor or committee.
 Courses numbered 400G to 499G carry graduate credit for non-majors only.
-Courses numbered at the 800 or 900 level are normally not accepted for credit toward a graduate degree.
+Courses numbered at the 800 or 900 level and offered by a professional practice program (Medicine, Dentistry, Law etc.) are normally not accepted for credit toward a graduate degree.
 Exceptions can be made if permission is granted by the Graduate Council to a program to offer specific professional courses as part of its academic program.
 Prior approval to take a course must be obtained from the Director of Graduate Studies, the Dean of the Graduate School and the dean of the professional college.
 Without such approval, professional courses may not be counted toward satisfying degree requirements.
 Courses numbered at the 600 or 700 level should be taught by members of the Graduate Faculty or by such other instructors as are approved by the Dean of the Graduate School.